cogcompneuro/docs/docs/2025/Proceedings/Submission FAQs.md

 Papers to both tracks must be submitted fully anonymized.
-Authors may disseminate their work publicly under their names (e.g., on a preprint server), but are asked to refrain from publicizing (*e.g.*, on social media) work under review at CCN until CCN decisions are released for all tracks (May 20th, 2025) to prevent accidental de-anonymization during the review process.
+Authors may disseminate their work publicly under their names (e.g., on a preprint server), but are asked to refrain from publicizing (*e.g.*, on social media) work under review at CCN until CCN decisions are released for all tracks ([all-decisions]) to prevent accidental de-anonymization during the review process.

 ### **Can I submit my manuscript to another publication venue (*e.g.*, a conference or journal) or submit such a manuscript to the Proceedings track?** {#can-i-submit-my-manuscript-to-another-publication-venue-(e.g.,-a-conference-or-journal)-or-submit-such-a-manuscript-to-the-proceedings-track?}

-The Proceedings track does not allow the submission of manuscripts that have been published or are under review elsewhere (“concurrent” or “dual” submissions).
+The Proceedings track does not allow the submission of manuscripts that have been published or are under review elsewhere ("concurrent" or "dual" submissions).
-However, after we have made a decision on your submission (May 13th), you may decide to submit the manuscript to another venue which may have its own policy on prior publication.
+However, after we have made a decision on your submission ([proceedings-decisions]), you may decide to submit the manuscript to another venue which may have its own policy on prior publication.
 Accepted CCN Proceedings papers will have an assigned DOI, which may affect this decision.